Trekking through one of the most beautiful landscapes in the World

-I wasn’t going to do it alone.
-I love traveling with people, and for this adventure I had a friend with me.
+I love traveling with people, and this was no exception.
+For this adventure, I had a friend with me.
 We arrived at Kathmandu and quickly arranged everything with a local trekking agency after a little bit of haggling.
-We decided to get one of the packages that included everything: one Sherpa guide, a porter, food, accommodation, flights and permits.
+We decided to get one of the packages that included everything: one Sherpa guide, a porter, food, accommodation, flights, and permits.
 While you can do the whole trek on your own, and probably spending way less money, I wanted a guide to get to know more about the region and the way of life of the people.

 Distance: 8 km (5 mi)